Skip to main content

 Technical Analysis

 CVE-2025-59234 is a use-after-free vulnerability classified under CWE-416 affecting Microsoft Office 2016, specifically version 16.0.0.
-This vulnerability arises when the software improperly manages memory, freeing an object while it is still in use, which can lead to execution of arbitrary code by an attacker.
-The flaw allows an unauthorized attacker to execute code locally on the victim’s machine, potentially leading to full compromise of the system’s confidentiality, integrity, and availability.
-Exploitation requires user interaction, such as opening a malicious document, but does not require any privileges or authentication, making it accessible to a wide range of attackers.
-The CVSS v3.1 score of 7.8 reflects a high severity, with attack vector local, low attack complexity, no privileges required, and user interaction needed.
-The vulnerability is currently published with no known exploits in the wild and no patches released yet, increasing the urgency for defensive measures.
-The lack of patch links suggests that organizations must rely on interim mitigations until an official fix is available.
-Given Microsoft Office 2016’s extensive use in enterprise environments, this vulnerability poses a significant risk, especially in sectors reliant on document processing and collaboration tools.
+This vulnerability arises when the software improperly manages memory, freeing an object while it is still accessible, which can lead to execution of arbitrary code by an attacker.
+The vulnerability allows an unauthorized attacker to execute code locally on the victim's machine, potentially leading to full system compromise.
+Exploitation requires user interaction, such as opening a malicious Office document, but does not require any prior authentication or elevated privileges.
+The CVSS v3.1 score of 7.8 indicates a high severity, with attack vector local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), and user interaction required (UI:R).
+The impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H), meaning an attacker can fully control the affected system.
+Currently, there are no known exploits in the wild, and no patches have been released yet, increasing the risk window.
+The vulnerability was reserved on 2025-09-11 and published on 2025-10-14, indicating recent disclosure.
+Given the widespread use of Microsoft Office 2016 in enterprise environments, this vulnerability presents a significant risk, especially if weaponized in targeted attacks or phishing campaigns.
+The lack of patch availability necessitates interim mitigations to reduce exposure.

 Potential Impact